melanietosik/melanietosik.github.io/index.md

                    '''
 ```

-**Hallo und willkommen!**
+**Hallo Freunde!**

 I'm Melanie.
 I work to design and implement robust application for natural language processing (NLP) and machine learning (ML).

 I live in New York, where I'm a computer science Master's student at the NYU [Courant Institute of Mathematical Sciences](https://cims.nyu.edu/).
 I also do consulting and grading work for various companies and  graduate-level courses.
+[My resume is available here.]({{site.url}}/files/resume.pdf)

 I'm always interested in opportunities to collaborate, share, or teach, so please feel free to reach out any time.
 See below for my personal email address.